 3. Host weekly or monthly social nights where no work talk is allowed.

-There are lots of great team-bonding ideas out there, but here are some of our favorites:
+There are lots of great team-bonding ideas, but here are some of our favorites:

 - Trivia or game nights.
 Host themed evenings or invest in some cool indie board games on Kickstarter where participants will often get a free copy before the release date.